Samsung Washer 4C Code: Meaning, Causes, and How to Fix It

 Most Samsung 4C errors can be fixed without replacing any parts.

-How to Reset a Samsung Washer After a 4C Error
+How to Power Cycle a Samsung Washer After a 4C Error

-A reset can clear temporary electronic glitches but will not fix a blocked hose or faulty valve.
+A power cycle can clear temporary electronic glitches but will not fix a blocked hose or faulty valve.

 When the Samsung Washer 4C Code Keeps Coming Back